 11 Must-See Historic Sites in North Dakota

-North Dakota is a state crafted largely by legendary heroes of the Old West, hard-working immigrants and pioneers who left a legacy that endures to this day.
+North Dakota has a storied past, shaped by the legends of indigenous people, historical trailblazers, hard-working immigrants and peoples.
+Their legacy endures to this day.
 Here are 11 historically significant sites in North Dakota.

 Discover 100 million years of regional history from the Cretaceous Age to contemporary times in the permanent exhibit gallery.
 Museum also features temporary exhibit gallery, museum store, seven-story viewing tower, meeting room rentals and tourist information.